donmizutani/dm-newsite/pages/snort/setup/5a-configuring-mysql-for-barnyard2.md

 Recommended packages:

-- MySQL Community Server (server, must)
+- MySQL Community Server (server, required)
 - MySQL Workbench (GUI client, optional, depending on your environment)

 ### Remove unnecessary default accounts

 If you are installing Barnyard2 and the MySQL client on a VM or machine that is separate from the MySQL server, then it is recommended to

-- Remove all anonymous accounts created by default on installation
+- Remove all anonymous accounts that were created by default on installation
 - Restrict the "root" account to localhost login only

 ### Create an account for Barnyard2